Lightning and Static Electricity

 • How does static electricity relate to a lightning bolt?

-Let us find out by examining the series of screenshots from PhET Interactive Simulations below.
+Find out by examining the screenshots from PhET Interactive Simulations below.

 first PhET screenshot

 Every object in nature is assumed to be electrically neutral.
-That is, the number of positive charges present in the object is the same as the number of its negative charges.
-In the diagram above, the balloon, sweater, and wall are electrically neutral objects.
+That is, the number of positive charges in the object is the same as that of its negative charges.
+The balloon, sweater, and wall are electrically neutral objects in the diagram above.

-• What do you think will happen if we rub the balloon on the sweater?
+• What will happen if we rub the balloon on the sweater?

 second PhET screenshot

-When objects touch or rub against each other, the positive and negative charges interact.
-The object with high electron affinity, or love for negative charges, will take most of the negative charges and leave the sweater positively charged.
+The positive and negative charges interact when objects touch or rub against each other.
+The object with high electron affinity, or love for negative charges, will take most negative charges and leave the sweater positively charged.

 • What will happen if we place the balloon closer to the electrically neutral wall?